Priapos1004/IMP-utils/readme_files/timestop.md

 - RAW_DATA_PATH: location of the csv file for the raw data

 - EVALUATION_DATA_PATH: location for the csv file of the evaluation data

+**Instructions:**

+- the raw data will be evaluated and as an evaluation file saved (old evaluation file will be overwritten)

 ```
 python IMP_utils_py/cli.py --mode=eval-raw-data --gin_file=IMP_utils_py/config/timestop_config.gin